darshgun/atlaskit/docs/guides/03-linking.md

 ### My package's postbuild script is not re-running on build

 Currently, we only execute the postbuild script once as part of the initial build of a package.
-If you need this to run after each update, you'll need to manually run `bolt build <package>` after each change.
+If you need this to run after each update, you'll need to manually run `yarn build <package>` after each change.
 If this is a problem for you, let us know.

 <a id="peer-dependencies"></a>